Footvolley: 2016 Rio Tournament

 At the 2016 RIO World Footvolley Tournament, Menezes/Roque lost to Germany in the quarterfinals in a tight match.
 On the women's side, Team USA Poviones/Morales beat Italy in the quarter-finals.
 The women lost to Holland in the semi-finals.
 The team placed 4th after losing to Brazil in the consolation match.

 Pro Footvolley Tour

 The Pro Footvolley Tour is America's professional touring series, established in March 2008.
 The Tour began regionally and expanded nationally in 2011.
 In 2011 and 2012, the Tour was sponsored by Bud Light Lime and in 2013 by Coors Light.
-There have been events in Santa Barbara; Virginia Beach, Virginia, Seaside Heights, New Jersey; Pompano Beach, Florida; Hollywood Beach, Florida; Miami Beach; Lauderdale-by-the-Sea, Florida; Daytona Beach, Florida; and Panama City, Florida.
+There have been events in Santa Barbara; Virginia Beach, Virginia, Seaside Heights, New Jersey; Pompano Beach, Florida; Hollywood Beach, Florida; Lauderdale-by-the-Sea, Florida; Daytona Beach, Florida; Panama City, Florida, and Miami Beach.
 The Tour is the world's number one distributor of professional footvolley content broadcasting on major broadcast networks around the world.
 The Tour has aired over 300 hours of professional footvolley since 2013.
 The Tour counts ESPN, BeinSports, Spectrum Sports, Root Sports, AT&T Sports, WAPA Deportes, and Eleven Sports as broadcast partners.